-Be aware that substitute teachers, instructional aides, guidance counselors, the nurse, the athletic director and security personnel have the same responsibilities for control as regular teaching faculty members and administrators, and the same level of cooperation is expected toward them; therefore, discipline referrals made by any of the above will carry the same disciplinary consequences as listed.
+Be aware that substitute teachers, instructional aides, guidance counselors, the nurse, custodial staff, the athletic director and security personnel have the same responsibilities for control as regular teaching faculty members and administrators, and the same level of cooperation is expected toward them; therefore, discipline referrals made by any of the above will carry the same disciplinary consequences as listed.

-When a student is sent out of a class/activity, he/she is to report directly to the Main Office.
+When a student is sent from a class/activity, he/she is to report directly to the Vice Principal's Office or be escorted by security.
 Any student who purposely hinders staff from addressing such a situation will face disciplinary action.
 Student accountability begins upon leaving home for school and ends upon returning home from school.

+The social activities including all formal, semi-formal and informal dances, musicals, concerts, dramatic productions and similar events are planned and placed on the school calendar.
 Consequently, participation and attendance at any of these functions are to be considered special privileges and should be available to those students who have earned these privileges.
-The following requirements must be met in order to participate in all GHS social activities: (Including, but not limited to Semi-formal, informal or formal dances including Junior-Senior Promand Senior Trip)
+The following requirements must be met in order to participate in all GHS social activities: (Including, but not limited to Semi-formal, informal or formal dances including Junior-Senior Prom and Senior Trip).